git-abhishek/gsoc-2018/Abhishek_Singh_Proposal.md

     1. Coveralls Integration
     2. Finish up writing test cases for currently untouched code, increasing code coverage from 26% to maximum possible
     3. Improve the Stream frontend by making it compatible with different geometries and data types
+    4. Enhancements in data_objects, geometry, frontends, units and fields modules

   * Week 1: [May 14 - May 18]
     * Integrate Coveralls to yt